 Maybe they were offended.
 Maybe they disagreed.
 I have no idea because I got no reply at all.
 Crickets.
 That’s okay.
 I guess they’re just not destined to be lucky.

-Luck is more about commitment and effort than chance.
+Luck is based on commitment and effort, not chance.
 It would be wonderful to buy a lottery ticket and win millions of dollars.
 Or be discovered by a talent scout and become an overnight success.

 Take your career into your own hands.